Moravia: Pre-history

 Evidence of the presence of members of the human genus, Homo, dates back more than 600,000 years in the paleontological area of Stránská skála.

 Attracted by suitable living conditions, early modern humans had settled in the region by the Paleolithic period.
-The Předmostí archeological (Cro-Magnon) site in Moravia is dated to between 27,000 and 24,000 years old.
+The Předmostí u Přerova archaeological (Cro-Magnon) site in Moravia is dated to between 27,000 and 24,000 years old.
 Caves in Moravian Karst were used by mammoth hunters.
 Venus of Dolní Věstonice, the oldest ceramic figure in the world, was found in the excavation of Dolní Věstonice by Karel Absolon.
 In November 2024 a new discovery was made on the outskirts of Brno, where bones of at least three mammoths were found along with other animals and human stone tools dating back 15,000 years.

 Bronze Age

 During the Bronze Age, people of various cultures settled in Moravia.
 Notably the Nitra culture which emerged from the tradition of the Neolithic Corded Ware culture and was spread in western Slovakia (hence the name, derived from Slovak river Nitra), eastern Moravia and southern Poland.
 The largest burial site (400 graves) of Nitra culture in Moravia was discovered in Holešov in the 1960s.

-The most recent discovery unearthed 2 settlements and two burial grounds (with total 130 graves) near Olomouc, one of them of the Nitra culture dating between the years 2100-1800 BC and was published in October 2024.
-This discovery adds up to other Bronze Age discoveries such as a sword found near the city of Přerov, the sword was called ‘the Excalibur of the Late Bronze Age’.
+The most recent discovery unearthed two settlements and two burial grounds (with total 130 graves) near Olomouc, one of them of the Nitra culture dating between the years 2100–1800 BC and was published in October 2024.
+This discovery adds to other Bronze Age discoveries, such as a sword found near the city of Přerov, dubbed 'the Excalibur of the Late Bronze Age'.

 Roman era

 Around 60 BC, the Celtic Volcae people withdrew from the region and were succeeded by the Germanic Quadi.
 Some of the events of the Marcomannic Wars took place in Moravia in AD 169–180.
 After the war exposed the weakness of Rome's northern frontier, half of the Roman legions (16 out of 33) were stationed along the Danube.
 In response to increasing numbers of Germanic settlers in frontier regions like Pannonia, Dacia, Rome established two new frontier provinces on the left shore of the Danube, Marcomannia and Sarmatia, including today's Moravia and western Slovakia.

-In the 2nd century AD, a Roman fortress stood on the vineyards hill known as Burgstall and Hradisko ("hillfort"), situated above the former village Mušov and above today's beach resort at Pasohlávky.
+In the 2nd century AD, a Roman fortress stood on the vineyards hill known as Burgstall and Hradisko (lit. 'hillfort'), situated above the former village Mušov and above today's beach resort at Pasohlávky.
 During the reign of the Emperor Marcus Aurelius, the 10th Legion was assigned to control the Germanic tribes who had been defeated in the Marcomannic Wars.
-In 1927, the archeologist Gnirs, with the support of president Tomáš Garrigue Masaryk, began research on the site, located 80 km from Vindobona and 22 km to the south of Brno.
-The researchers found remnants of two masonry buildings, a praetorium and a balneum ("bath"), including a hypocaustum.
+In 1927, the archaeologist Gnirs, with the support of president Tomáš Garrigue Masaryk, began research on the site, located 80km from Vindobona and 22km to the south of Brno.
+The researchers found remnants of two masonry buildings, a praetorium and a balneum ('bath'), including a hypocaustum.
 The discovery of bricks with the stamp of the Legio X Gemina and coins from the period of the emperors Antoninus Pius, Marcus Aurelius and Commodus facilitated dating of the locality.